Where to look for grants to help pay bills? DoNotPay knows the answer

 Are you, too, considering this option?
 If so, DoNotPay can point you to some of the best options out there.
 In fact, we can do even more—our app can help you deal with all the accumulated bills that are giving you a headache.

 DoNotPay can help if you’re struggling with your bills

 While there are several options to deal with piled-up bills and low income insufficient to cover them, the most efficient way to go about it is to use our app.
 By efficient, we mean both financially and timewise.
 When you rely on DoNotPay, you only need to take four simple steps:

-- Log in to your DoNotPay account via a web browser or an iOS device
+- Log in to your DoNotPay account via a

 - Tell us which bills specifically you’re struggling with

 - Give us your personal information (name, email, and home address)

 - Provide a short explanation so we understand your problem and what kind of help you’re looking for

 When we have all the necessary information, the rest of the job is on us.
 You can relax and just wait up to two days for the entire process to be completed.
 Our app will inform you as soon as everything is finished.

 What grants to help pay bills are there?